BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 What is your preferred term for the field?

 I prefer “disabled dancer.”
 I am comfortable with “physically integrated” as describes the dominant practice in the United States.
-Of course, that doesn’t describe Kinetic Light, because we’re not integrated.
-“Disability dance,” sure, though I know some would disagree with me.
-We’re still having this conversation ourselves.
-I personally do not like “mixed ability,” which is the dominant term in Europe.
+“Disability dance,” sure.
+I personally do not like “mixed ability.”
 I feel it carries a power dynamic.
-With “mixed abilities,” you can very quickly think of the range of abilities represented, versus the fact everyone referred to is a professional dancer.
+With “mixed abilities,” you can quickly think of the range of abilities represented, versus the fact everyone referred to is a professional dancer.
 It also stems from the etymology of dis-ability, which is antithetical to our current move toward disability as identity.
 “Inclusive dance” is gaining popularity, particularly for recreational programs.
 I think that works well, but also has problems, as it’s not necessarily clear it includes disability.
-Disability is somehow always last in the diversity and inclusivity conversation.
 If you use “inclusive dance,” you need to be clear about who you are including.
 One of the questions that comes with that term is whether inclusion extends to people with non-physical disabilities.
-This is something we facilitate in Atlanta in our classes and workshops.
-We have not, however, had a dancer with a non-physical disability audition for an apprenticeship or for the professional company.
+This is something we facilitate at Full Radius in our classes and workshops.
+We have not, however, had a dancer with a non-physical disability audition for an apprenticeship or the professional company.

 In your perspective, is the field improving with time?

-I’ve been dancing for over 14 years, and I’ve seen the field grow by leaps and bounds.
-There are a lot of contributors to that growth, like better communication and cross-pollination.
+I’ve been dancing for more than 14 years, and I’ve seen the field grow by leaps and bounds.
+There are a lot of contributors to that growth, like better communication and crosspollination.
 As we’ve grown to have more experienced dancers in the field, we can push the boundaries of technique.
-That’s a lot of what Alice and I are trying to do with Kinetic Light by asking: What can disability do as a creative force?
+That’s a lot of what Alice and I are trying to do with Kinetic Light, by asking: What can disability do as a creative force?

 We were once fighting for legitimacy, to be allowed onstage at all.
 Now, we’re fighting for artistic acceptance.